-Cinnamon oil has antibacterial and antimicrobial properties that help fight infections, according to Cecere.
+Cinnamon oil has antibacterial and antimicrobial properties that may help fight infections, according to Cecere.
 Cinnamaldehyde is one of the main active components of the spice that protects against infection, Pike says.
 Still, there needs to be more research on the types of infections cinnamon could reduce.
-Research shows it prevents the growth of Listeria, Salmonella, and could be an effective treatment against yeast infections.
+Research suggests it may prevent the growth of bacteria like listeria and salmonella, and could be an effective treatment against yeast infections.

 Cinnamon is good for your oral health

 Thanks to the antimicrobial effects of cinnamon, the spice could be good for your oral health.
-Research shows it’s especially great at preventing tooth decay and bad breath.
+A review of the research on cinnamon published in the journal Nutrients points out that the spice can help prevent tooth decay and bad breath.
 You might be surprised by these 7 other unexpected benefits of cinnamon oil.

 Bottom line: cinnamon is a great addition to your diet

 Cecere, Pike, Sollid, and Malkani all agree that there needs to be more human research on the extent of the health benefits of cinnamon.
 Some early research suggests cinnamon might also have positive effects on multiple sclerosis, HIV, and Alzheimer’s disease, among others.
 But what is cinnamon good for?
 It’s good for sprinkling on food as a safe way to boost the antioxidants in your diet.
 It shouldn’t be the main treatment for health issues thanks to a lack of human research, but eating it certainly won’t hurt.
 Plus, the delicious flavor pairs well with many types of produce and could encourage you to eat more fruits and vegetables.
 Adding low-calorie spices like cinnamon to your recipes is one 30 healthy eating tips that might change your life.